GohEeEn/REST-Assured-Travel-Agent/README.md

 minikube 1.16
 kubectl: 1.20.1
 VirtualBox  6.1.10_Ubuntu r138449
-Ubuntu 20.04 recommended, Windows may be possible with correct network configuration for VirtualBox
+Ubuntu 20.04 recommended, Windows may be possible with correct network configuration for VirtualBox.
 ## How to run the application with Spring Boot

 Step-by-step instructions of how to run this program

-Step 1: Run the service in a terminal, for instance, Flight Service - mvn spring-boot:run -pl flights
+1. Run the service in a terminal, for instance, Flight Service - mvn spring-boot:run -pl flights

-Step 2: Run in a separate terminal, the Travel Agent - mvn spring-boot:run "-Dspring-boot.run.arguments=http://localhost:8081/flights" -pl travel_agent
+2. Run in separate terminals: Travel Agent - mvn spring-boot:run "-Dspring-boot.run.arguments=http://localhost:8081/flights" -pl travel_agent

-Step 3: Run in another separate terminal, the Client - mvn spring-boot:run -pl client (The URL was that being passed into this command as an argument is currently hardcoded into Client.java)
+3. Run in another separate terminal, the Client - mvn spring-boot:run -pl client Ensure that variables argsRequest and argsResponse are set to point to localhost:8081 public static final String argsRequest = "http://localhost:8081/travelagent/travelpackagerequests";
+	public static final String argsResponse = "http://localhost:8081/travelagent/bookings";

-Step 4: When the Client application is running, open a new browser and enter into the url the following - http://localhost:8082/
+4. When the Client application is running, open a new browser and enter into the url the following - http://localhost:8082/

-Step 5: Enter your travel details into displayed form
+5. Enter your travel details into displayed form.

 ## Running with docker-compose